soumyajit4419/Machine_Learning_Projects/Car_Price_Prediction/README.md

-# Project Name
+# Project Description
-This project is a prediction of the price of a new car based on various features of the car using Sereval Machine Learning Regression Algorithms.
+This project is a regression for prediction of the price of a new car based on various features of the car using Sereval Machine Learning Regression Algorithms.

 ### Methods Used